silveriohiago/Vault/README.md

 So yes there is a lot of stuff boy.
 But this devbook is for web developers, is more like a wiki.
 Maybe this is necessary to be for some reason my personal wiki.
 But i'm doing this to help others web developers, like frontend and backend guys.
 I don't know what name to give to it.
 So I'll stick with devbook sounds good.

 Maybe use pwd book..
 I dunno.
+I not a greater programmer that I can tell you everything.
+But I know how to enter in the road and show the path, like a wizard.